ggonpereira/ggonpereira/README.md

 <h1 align="center">Hello everyone 👋</h1>
 <h4 align="center">Jr. Front-end Developer and Cryptocurrencies enthusiast.</h4>
 <h5 align="center">
-  I'm 18 years old, recently I've concluded the "Técnico de Informática" course in the "ETEC Frei Arnaldo Maria de Itaporanga, Votuporanga - SP"
+  I'm 19 years old, graduated in the "Técnico de Informática" course in "ETEC Frei Arnaldo Maria de Itaporanga, Votuporanga - SP" technical school
 </h5>
 <h5 align="center">
   I'm passionate to create new things and see the code I write getting "life".
-I hope find a opportunity to work with other programmers and learn more and more everyday!
+I love to study about technology and specially development and also to contribute in the community, my team or help a random person with something I've wrote!
 </h5>

 <p align="center">